-Finally, we extend the statistical model to the multi-destination setup to see if it can reproduce other empirical facts that rely on order statistics.
-We focus on a popular regularity that in more competitive markets multiproduct exporters tend to have their sales more concentrated in their top selling products.
-A measure of sales concentration that is often used in this context is the ratio of sales between the best selling and the second best selling product.
-One reason behind its widespread use is that some theoretical models predict the ratio as a function of variables that proxy market competitiveness at a destination.
-The best-known example of this is the seminal work by Mayer et al. (2014).
-They show that when product demand is linear, and firms face variable mark-ups, multi-product firms adjust their product mix by reallocating resources across products at a destination.
+We first address the ratio of sales between the best selling and the second best selling product as a measure of sales concentration.
+One reason behind its widespread use is that some theoretical models predict it as a function of variables that proxy market competitiveness at a destination.
+The bestknown example of this is the seminal work by Mayer et al. (2014).
+They show that when product demand is linear, and firms face variable markups, multi-product firms adjust their product mix by reallocating resources across products at a destination.
 Firms expand production of their core (low cost and high mark-up) varieties at the expense of the peripheral ones, thus increasing the concentration in the core (top selling) varieties.
-To test the prediction, Mayer et al. (2014) regress the log-ratio of sales between the best selling and the second best selling product on the destination market size, market supply potential, bilateral trade costs and other proxies of market competitiveness.
-Using the estimated impact of market size on the log-ratio together with their theoretical model they calculate that the within-firm resource reallocation contributes a nontrivial 19% to aggregate productivity.
+To test this prediction, Mayer et al. (2014) regress the log-ratio of sales between the best selling and the second best selling product on the destination market size, market supply potential, bilateral trade costs and other proxies of market competitiveness.
+Using the estimated impact of market size on the log-ratio together with their theoretical model they calculate that the within-firm resource reallocation contributes a nontrivial 19% to aggregate productivity in response to trade liberalization.